20 Common Phrasal Verbs for B2 First: Meanings, Examples, and Exam Tips

 • deal with = handle

-In informal emails or speaking, phrasal verbs are often perfect.
+So in informal emails or speaking, phrasal verbs are often perfect.
 In more formal writing, you may sometimes prefer a more formal synonym.

-B2 First exam tip
+B2 First Exam Tip

-For Speaking and informal Writing, using a few natural phrasal verbs can improve your language greatly.
-However, do not force them into every sentence.
-The aim is to sound natural, not to sound like a dictionary that has fallen down the stairs.
+For Speaking and more informal Writing, using a few natural phrasal verbs can improve your language a great deal.
+However, do not try to squeeze them into every sentence.

 Use phrasal verbs when they fit the context naturally.